Legal Assistance Under the Negotiable Instruments Act, 1881

 Cheque bounce cases are common in business transactions, loan repayments, rental agreements, and supplier payments.
 Kapil Dixit LLP provides legal representation for individuals, businesses, and financial institutions in cheque bounce matters, ensuring compliance with legal procedures for filing complaints, defending allegations, and recovering unpaid amounts.

-Legal Process for Cheque Bounce Cases
+Legal Process for Check Bounce Cases

 Step 1: Legal Notice for Dishonored Cheque